AWS Big Data Blog

 Summary

 In this post, we talked about the improved performance of Amazon Redshift’s classic resize feature and how classic resize with enhancements significantly improves your ability to scale your Amazon Redshift clusters using the classic resize method.
 We also talked about when to use different resize operations based on your requirements.
-We demonstrated how it works from the console (for encryption changes) and using the AWS CLI.
+We demonstrated how it works from the console and using the AWS CLI.
 We also showed the results of our benchmark test and how it significantly improves the migration time for configuration changes and encryption changes for your Amazon Redshift cluster.

 To learn more about resizing your clusters, refer to Resizing clusters in Amazon Redshift.
 If you have any feedback or questions, please leave them in the comments.